bwLehrpool/dnbd3/README.md

 cmake -D<VARIABLE>=<VALUE> [-D ...] ../.
 ```

+> **Note that the default compiler on FreeBSD 12.1 is clang/llvm and should be changed to gcc by appending the set CMake compiler configuration variable -DCMAKE_C_COMPILER=gcc to the CMake configuration command.**

+### Cross-Compiling
 With the help of CMake, it is also possible to cross-compile the dnbd3 components for a Linux target architecture other than the compiling Linux host architecture.
 This repository is shipped with two CMake toolchain files to cross-compile all components for the following two Linux target architectures if necessary.

 > **Note that all used header files (eg. Linux kernel headers) and libraries (eg. jansson, fuse) for the target architecture are installed and set up properly, so that the cross-compiler can find and use them.**